 Statutes

-The current Texas statutes are available online.
+The Texas statutes are available online.

 While there is no official publisher of the Texas statutes, Vernon's Texas Statutes and Codes Annotated is the most popular and widely accepted version.
 Vernon's includes helpful annotations to case law, prior versions of the law, and other secondary sources.